 - Try to stay positive and take on challenges as they arise.

-Although there is no cure for AMD, treatments focus on stopping or slowing further vision loss.
-Learn more about treatments and drugs for macular degeneration.
+Although there is no cure for glaucoma, treatments focus on stopping or slowing further vision loss.
+Learn more about treatments and drugs for glaucoma.

 Protecting Your Vision in the Sun

-All people—especially those who already have eye problems—should protect their eyes from the ultraviolet (UV) light in sunshine.
-UV light is what causes sunburn, and it is also known to contribute to cataracts and macular degeneration.
+Everyone—especially people who already have eye problems—should protect their eyes from the ultraviolet (UV) light in sunshine.
+UV light is what causes sunburn and can damage the eye’s surface and internal structures.